 The warp beam is turned with a hollow wooden tool (puciheș), which works like a crank handle.

 The handle is manually inserted in the cylindrical head and turned, taking next hole as the warp is wound on the beam.
 When the entire warp has been wound, the warp beam is restrained by use of a stick (slobozitoare).

 The same hollow wooden tool is used to restrain the cloth beam.
 It is inserted in a hole in the cylindrical head, and held in place with a perforated board (găureancă, borcileancă), which is restrained with a peg.

 The beater hangs from the top of the loom and is kept in place by pegs fitted into holes.
 It will have at least three holes here for adjusting the distance.

 Traditionally, the dents of the reed, which is held by the beater, were made of cattail plant.

 A pulley system on top of the loom raises and lowers the harnesses.

 The raising and lowering is performed through the use of foot pedals hanging by strings from the heddles.

 The components of a traditional loom are simple and built to last.
 Yet, it takes up most of the room.
 Take an artisan like Aurelia Cardei for example.
-I met Aurelia one week before Christmas.
+We met Aurelia one week before Christmas.

 By that time she had already disassembled the loom to free up some space for the winter hollidays.
 She estimated the loom is 70 to 80 years old, explaining it was given to her by an old lady.
 With the help of her husband, they reassembled it in less than 30 minutes.
 This short video shows how they assembled the loom, the warping and weaving will be shown in the forthcoming posts.